towersvault/shinpokered/README.md

 - New item M.GENE: re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
   - Win 5 matches in a row against the random team NPC to get M.GENE items (leaving the area resets the win streak)
 - Talking to prof oak after beating the elite 4 let's you challenge him to a battle
-- Trainer Green (named Seiga) can be battled next to the ss anne dock truck after beating the elite 4
 - Can battle Mr. Fuji after beating the elite 4
 - Can battle the Silph Chief after beating the elite 4
+- Trainer Green (named Seiga) can be battled next to the ss anne dock truck after beating the elite 4
 - Mind battle with future Trainer RED after beating the elite 4 via the new girl outside Bill's villa
+  - Must have beaten Oak, Fuji, Silph Chief, and Green (the order doesn't matter)
+  - After winning, must re-defeat the four extra trainers in order to challenge again.
+  - A win will respawn Mewtwo and the legendary birds

 #Tricks and Secrets